gitzonetools/knowledgebase/gitbook/docs/cluster/docker.md

 # attach current shell/bash to running containers
 # Note: Please think about executina seperate shell in a container like shown above
 $ sudo docker attach loving_heisenberg #by Name

+# run bash in any image without using the original command
+docker run -it --entrypoint /bin/bash <image>
 ```

 **Remove all images**